onzag/itemize/README.md

 ### Ease of Development

-Itemize was made for fast and efficient development, the code that is generated is meant to work and do it well and simply; as such very little knowledge of databases, graphql endpoints, rest endpoints, etc... is necessary, you just write json schema files, build the app and write react code, itemize figures what to do based on that information.
+Itemize was made for fast and efficient development, the code that is generated is meant to work and do it well and simply; as such very little knowledge of databases, rest endpoints, etc... is necessary, you just write json schema files, build the app and write react code, itemize figures what to do based on that information.

 As such, even the most junior programmer should be able to write feature rich complex apps with itemize; itemize is also technical debt tolerant, and spagetthi code tolerant, it was designed that way.